mutecypher/lastfm-desktop/README.md

 Mac OS X
 --------
-We suggest you grab the Qt 4.4 dmg installer from the Qt website.
+We suggest you install Qt 4.8 from the Qt SDK from the Qt website.
 Then, the easiest way to install the additional dependencies is with MacPorts:-

 	sudo port install taglib libsamplerate fftw-3 libmad

 Windows
 -------
 We only build via cygwin.
 You will also need the latest Windows SDK.
-We tend to build using Visual Studio.
-But in theory MinGW and its alternatives should work fine.
+We build using Visual Studio 2008.
 Good luck with building on Windows.
 It's hard!

 Build Support